A $5,000 Scholarship for future business leaders.

 ABOUT WILLIAM H. “BILL” COOPER

 At the early age of 23, William H. Cooper began turning his childhood vision into a reality, by purchasing his first gas station from his father.
 It was the oil business that taught him early lessons about being a true entrepreneur.
-The lessons were instrumental as he later established Copper Oil Company in 1965.
+The lessons were instrumental as he later established Cooper Oil Company in 1965.
 Cooper Oil quickly grew to be the largest “jobbership” in southeast Missouri.

 For 35 years, Cooper Oil Company flourished and Bill served the oil industry in many capacities including lead positions in the Missouri Petroleum Marketing Association.
 It was his style, loyalty and long term commitment to the business that led to an industry-wide admiration by his peers.